stegro/jeopardyML/README.md

     Although you usually block popup windows, you may want to allow this one.
 The Window permanently displays the respective solution.
     You can move it to a second screen which only the game master can see.
+ 5. Select the question your players would like using the arrow keys and the *[space]* bar.
+ 6. Read the question alound at press *[r]* right after to allow for buzzer hits, in case you are using those USB buzzers.
+ 7. If the answer is correct, press the number of the player, if not, press *[n]* and then the number.
+ 8. From time to time you may want to show the scores screen *[s]*.
+ 9. As soon as all cells have been answered, show the winner screen *[w]* and thank everyone for joining the game.

 ### Notes: